tessercat/daoistic-book/daodejing/55/english.md

 When we grow up,
 we get old
-and they say we're out of touch, out of touch and out of time.
+and they say we're out of touch.

+Out of touch
+and out of time.